LicenseRocks/mega-flow/HOWTO.md

 You pass a specific JSON to this component and it renders a multiple step form and delivers the form output at the end.

-Main libraries/technologies used in Rockskit:
+Main libraries/technologies used in MegaFlow:

 - Storybook: Development playground.
 - Styled Components: CSS-in-JS library we use